IdeaGinkgo/Intellij-Ginkgo/README.md

 ## Help me?
 I am looking for help in general, but some specific topics include:
- - Improving the ginkgo test parser
+ - Improving the Ginkgo test parser
- - Adding debug capabilities
- - Cleaning up implementation and fixing the stuff I undoubtedly did incorrectly
+ - Cleaning up implementation
- - Adding tests.
+ - Adding tests

 ## Installation